Engage Your Board and Help Them Fulfill their Fundraising Goals

 -> A set timeline

 Defining these clear guidelines right from the start will help avoid confusion later.
 For example, scripted messages (such as, pre-written emails, fundraising appeals, phone scripts, and social media posts) will prompt board members to get started immediately, because there is less work involved from their end.
 Board members may want to customize these messages, and that is definitely okay… even encouraged!
 We all know that people are more likely to give when asked by someone they know… This is why a customized approach is better than a generic ask.
 Setting timelines and sending reminders to your board is essential.
 You want to keep them on track and informed of personal and organizational goals.

 Before getting started with outreach, you should work with each individual board member to help them organize their outreach list.
 They should consider:

-Colleagues or alumni friends that they socialize with outside of the office or who might be sympathetic to the organizations mission and work
+-> Colleagues or alumni friends that they socialize with outside of the office

-Someone who may be willing to use their contacts for event sponsorship or to sell tables (building a committee)
+-> Someone who may be willing to use their contacts for event sponsorship or to help build a committee

 Numbers matter!
 After your campaign has concluded, show board members a visual representation of what was accomplished.
 Not only does this inform the BOD’s of the organization’s progress but also highlights accountability and provokes self-assessment.

 - Invest time in creating a formal report for the board, including a spreadsheet with comparison to any past campaigns.